Lawyer Raymundo Larraín briefly reviews Spain’s new Mortgage Act which came into force on the 16th of June 2019.

 - The borrower will be handed over a copy of the mortgage contract at least 10 days ahead of signing at a Notary the Mortgage deed.

-- The borrower will only pay for a properties’ valuation (on average between 400 to 600 euros).
-Lenders to pay now for Stamp Duty on the mortgage loan (as we’d reported previously), gestoría, Notary fees and Land Registry fees.
-Only this change unto itself translates into borrowers saving thousands of euros with this new law.
+Lenders to pay now for Stamp Duty on the mortgage loan (as we’d reported previously).
+Only this change all unto itself translates into borrowers saving thousands of euros with this new law.
 Will lenders slyly pass on the increased costs to borrowers with more draconian mortgage terms?
 Likely.
 We shall have to wait and see.

 - Lenders may no longer tack on a mortgage loan ancillary non-requested linked financial services and products i.e. home insurance, life covers, pension plans, credit cards etc. This was one of the abusive mortgage clauses I denounced in my 2009 article (point 6): 10 Common Abusive Clauses in Spanish Mortgage Loans.

 - Early mortgage redemption penalties are now capped, being significantly reduced.
 In plain English, you can now repay your loan ahead of time without your bank imposing a huge penalty on you.
 Remember that lenders’ core business is to lend money and charge interests on it; if you repay a loan much sooner than agreed, your lender loses a lot of money over time.
 Which is why they impose these early redemption penalties, which are now capped.

 The plethora of novelties are mostly positive for borrowers, bolstering their consumer rights.